 3. Enjoy ElkFest or Old West Days in Jackson Hole

 Each year in the spring the Elk herds shed their antlers and migrate away from the protected lands of the National Elk Refuge.
-Come to Jackson Hole the weekend of May 18th & 19th for ElkFest, a celebration of wildlife and local culture that includes harvesting elk antlers, an antler auction, a chili cookoff and more!
+Come to Jackson Hole this May 22-23 for ElkFest, a celebration of wildlife and local culture that includes harvesting elk antlers, an antler auction, a chili cookoff, and more!
 Proceeds from the events are returned to the Elk Refuge.
-Later in May, from the 23rd through the 27th, Old West Days Celebration will take place with live music, entertainment, arts, food, and rodeo events.
+Also in May, Old West Days Celebration will take place with live music, entertainment, arts, food, and rodeo events.

 5. Visit the National Museum of Wildlife Art

 When area ski resorts close for the season, the National Museum of Wildlife Art stays open, offering its educational programming, events, and fine art collections for visitors of all ages.
 Check out upcoming events here.